 Simply put, the term ornithology is the scientific study of birds.
 This refers to every type of bird family.
 Ornithology involves not just observing birds but also studying the habitat, evolution, and ecology of birds.
 It is for this reason that Shamwari Private Game Reserve is a haven for bird enthusiasts and for all those who study ornithology.
 Read on to find out the importance of birds.

-Birds are one of nature’s most magnificent creatures.
+Birds are one of nature’s most magnificent creatures which is why bird watching is a popular activity in the Garden Route.
 These feathered friends make the world a better place in more ways than one.
 This includes playing a massive cultural and ecological role in our lives.
-Here are only some of the ways in which birds positively impact the environments we inhabit:
+Here are only some of how birds positively impact the environments we inhabit:

 #1 They Assist in Plant Reproduction & Seed Dispersal

 Bees and butterflies aren’t the only organisms that help pollinate plants – birds assist in the seed dispersal and pollination of plants too.
 Birds, such as sunbirds and sugarbirds, make a large contribution to the pollination of plants, as well as the life cycle of certain plant species.
 Other bird species with omnivorous diets, that adjust to whatever food is readily available, have been known to contribute to the seed dispersal of fruiting trees.

 A number of these species have also been known to consume nectar seasonally when it is readily available.
 This behaviour also influences the number of plants that are pollinated.
 While birds probe various flowers for nectar, pollen is effectively rubbed off onto the feathers of the forehead and the plumage surrounding the base of the bill and the bill itself.
 This allows for effective pollen transportation and transfer between flowers.

 #2 They Assist in Keeping Coral Reefs Alive